 - Certification in CLTC (must be completed before Instructor Certification)

 The Chikly Health Institute takes great pride in the quality of its Instructors.

-To become an LDT Instructor requires substantial time, effort and investment on your part.
+Becoming an LDT Instructor requires substantial time, effort, and investment on your part.

 Instructor Certification will be reviewed on an annual basis.
 The CHI reserves the right to revoke Instructor Certification at any time.

-For LDT1 Instructor certification, the Apprentice must show proficiency in course content knowledge; clarity and accuracy of the information presented; and superior presentation style and ability.
-This proficiency will be determined through a series of guest lectures evaluated by instructors and participants, as well as by the Apprentice Program Director reviewing presentation notes that the Apprentice needs to provide at least 30 days prior to each guest lecture.
-These notes help the apprentice focus and prepare for the workshop, and indicate the Apprentice's level of preparation.
+For LDT1 Instructor certification, the Apprentice must show proficiency in course content knowledge, clarity and accuracy of the information presented, and superior presentation style and ability.
+This proficiency will be determined through a series of guest lectures evaluated by instructors and participants and by the Apprentice Program Director reviewing presentation notes that the Apprentice needs to provide at least 30 days before each guest lecture.
+These notes help the apprentice focus and prepare for the workshop and indicate the Apprentice's level of preparation.

 The following steps are required to become a CHI Certified LDT1 Instructor.

 Step 1: Teaching Assistant Assignments

 These are intended to allow the Apprentice to become more familiar with the course content, format, and standard CHI procedures.
 In addition, it allows the Apprentice to work with various Certified CHI Instructors to observe different teaching styles with consistent course content.